 The plant and surrounds were found to be tidy and well managed during each visit.
 All wastewater was contained within the plant, with no evidence of any overflows or spills having occurred.

-The sludge lagoon de-sludging project had been completed near the end of the 2021-2022 monitoring period with the sludge bags noted in the dewatering area draining to the large lagoon during both inspections.
+The sludge lagoon de-sludging project was completed near the end of the 2021/22 monitoring period with the sludge bags remaining in situ, most of these had finished draining.